A list of all Undergraduate courses in Anthropology.

 135 Special Topics

-Special topics in anthropology include such issues as multiculturalism, criminology and food and culture, visual anthropology, sexuality, and popular culture.
+Special topics in anthropology include such issues as criminology, sexuality, international terrorism and popular culture.
 May be repeated for credit as content varies.

 136 Applied Anthropology